 Back in Zermatt, we wandered past the Mountaineer’s Cemetery before wearily dropping our packs under a shady tree in an adjacent park.
 We gratefully pulled off our sweaty hiking boots, and I burrowed my feet in the soft, cool grass with a sigh before throwing together a quick cold lunch from our packs.

-We were both so tired at that point that we debated about whether to head home or even camp in town, but I still really wanted to hike at least part of the way up to Hörnlihütte, the last alpine hut below the Matterhorn that was accessible without technical climbing gear.
+We were both so tired at that point that we debated about whether to head home or maybe even camp in town.
+I still really wanted to hike at least part of the way up to the Hörnlihütte, though.
+The chalet is the last alpine hut on the route to summit the Matterhorn that’s accessible without technical climbing gear.
 Though I don’t think Travis gave a whit at that point about the hike, he knew how much I wanted to do it, so he sucked it up for me.
 Shouldering our packs, we set off across Zermatt in search of the lift that would take us up to Schwarzsee.
-From there, we would begin our hike to Hörnlihütte, which would end up being the most stunning and memorable hike (and night of camping) of our entire year in Switzerland.
+From there, we would hike the Hörnlihütte Matterhorn trail, which would end up being the most stunning and memorable hike (and night of camping) of our entire year in Switzerland.

 - Actual hiking distance for 5-Seenweg when taking the lift from Zermatt to Sunnegga: 9.3 km